mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 Check the [benchmarks](#benchmarks) section below for a quick look at the different performance characteristics between offset and keyset.

+> **Note**
-**Note:** If you're using ASP.NET Core, you can use [MR.AspNetCore.Pagination](https://github.com/mrahhal/MR.AspNetCore.Pagination) which wraps this package and offers an easier to consume keyset pagination behavior with additional features for ASP.NET Core.
+> If you're using ASP.NET Core, you can use [MR.AspNetCore.Pagination](https://github.com/mrahhal/MR.AspNetCore.Pagination) which wraps this package and offers an easier to consume keyset pagination behavior with additional features for ASP.NET Core.
 This is a lower level library that implements keyset pagination for EF Core.

 ## Usage